Londonderry, also popularly known as “Derry”, is the second-largest city in Northern Ireland.

 View this post on Instagram

 Ness Country Park, a 55 hectares of greenery, is located on the Banks of River Burntollet just outside the walled city.
-It consists of seven kilometers of forest and riverside and vast meadow.
+It consists of seven kilometers of forest and riverside and a vast meadow.

-If you dig deep to the heart of the forest, you will be taken to the enchanting Ness waterfall and its set of rapids.
-Locals advise that the best time to walk in the park is during spring season where bluebells and wood anemones paint the forest floor with lovely hues.
+If you dig deep into the heart of the forest, you will be taken to the enchanting Ness waterfall and its set of rapids.
+Locals advise that the best time to walk in the park is during the spring season where bluebells and wood anemones paint the forest floor with lovely hues.

 Ness Country Park is the perfect countryside getaway if you want to take a break from the walled city.

 Address: 50 Oughtagh Rd, Killaloo, Londonderry BT47 3TR

 12. Snap a pic with the Bogside Murals